rt-cybersec/CTF-Writeups/OverTheWire/Bandit/Level2-3.md

 1. Use the following command to log into the machine;
    `ssh bandit1@bandit.labs.overthewire.org -p 2220`
 2. Use `cat "spaces in this filename"` command to view the content.
-Here `./` represents current directory hence it refers the file explicitly.

 ### Solution